llassan/Ace/React.md

 ### Why React.js?

 React.js is a flexible and efficient JavaScript library for building user interfaces. <br>
-It uses a component-based architecture, enabling reusable and maintainable code, and a Virtual DOM for optimized rendering and better performance.
+It uses a **component-based architecture**, enabling reusable & maintainable code, and a Virtual DOM for **optimized rendering** and **better performance**. <br>
-Its declarative syntax simplifies UI development, while its large ecosystem and community provide extensive tools and resources.
+Its declarative syntax simplifies UI development, while its large ecosystem and community provide extensive tools and resources. <br>
 React is versatile, working seamlessly with libraries for state management (e.g., Redux) and routing, and it supports cross-platform development through tools like React Native.
 Backed by Facebook and widely used by major companies, React is a reliable choice for scalable, dynamic applications.